Lab 5: Register File

 This register should be created by instancing four FDCE flip-flops (one for each register bit) as shown above in the preliminary.
 Each flip-flop will form one of the four bits of the register.
 Attach the module ports to each of the flip-flops as follows:

-• Attach the ‘clk’ input to the ‘C’ input of each flip-flop
+• Attach the clk input to the C input of each flip-flop

-• Attach the ‘load’ input to the ‘CE’ input of each flip-flop
+• Attach the load input to the CE input of each flip-flop

-• Attach the ‘clr’ input to the ‘CLR’ input of each flip-flop
+• Attach the clr input to the CLR input of each flip-flop

-• Attach a different bit of the ‘din’ signal to the ‘D’ inputs of the four different flop-flops
+• Attach a different bit of the din signal to the D inputs of the four different flop-flops

-• Attach a different bit of the ‘q’ output signal to the ‘Q’ outputs of the four different flip-flops
+• Attach a different bit of the q output signal to the Q outputs of the four different flip-flops After completing your register, simulate your register to demonstrate to yourself that it is working correctly.

 Once you have prepared the simulation environment, you are ready to simulate your module.
-Create a Tcl simulation script named sim_reg4.tcl and include it in your repository.
+Create a Tcl simulation script named sim.tcl and include it in your repository.
 This script should be written to do the following:

 • Create an oscillating clock input (see instructions below)